JockLawrie/Authorization.jl/README.md

 ### Data Storage

-This authorization framework is used in [`AbstractBucketStores`](), which defines a common interface for bucket storage.

-Data is stored as objects, and objects are grouped into buckets.
+In bucket storage, data is stored as objects and objects are grouped into buckets.

-Examples include [`LocalDiskStores.jl`]() and [`GCPBucketStores.jl`](), which use the local file system and Google Cloud Storage respectively as storage back-ends.

-The bucket storage interface enables different storage back-ends to be used without altering any code.
+The [`BucketStores`]() package defines a client for bucket storage and allows the storage backend to be swapped without changing any code.

+Examples of storage backends include:
+- [`LocalDiskStores.jl`](), which uses the local file system to store objects (files) in buckets (directories).
+- [`GCPBucketStores.jl`](), which uses Google Cloud Storage.

+This authorization framework is used to control access to buckets and objects.

 ### Web app authorization